 Inspector Clarke inclined his head as he intently observed the other man’s movements.

-Lord Crawley carefully looked around.
-He made sure to avoid contact with all items in the room.
+Lord Crawley carefully looked around while making sure to avoid contact with any items in the room.
 He simply peered at everything around him as though creating a sketch in his head of the scene.
 His gaze finally came to rest on the portrait that hung on the back wall.

 “So, this is the painting he so loved.
 I can see the beauty in it and why it was his most valued possession.”